Angourie Rice

 Angourie Isabel Teresa Rice (/æŋˈɡaʊri/ ang-GOW-ree; born 1 January 2001) is an Australian actress.
 She began her career as a child actress, coming to attention for her roles in These Final Hours (2013) and The Nice Guys (2016).
 She played Betty Brant in the Marvel Cinematic Universe, appearing in Spider-Man: Homecoming (2017), Spider-Man: Far From Home (2019), and Spider-Man: No Way Home (2021).
 For her starring role in Ladies in Black (2018), she won the AACTA Award for Best Actress in a Leading Role.
 In 2024, she starred as Cady Heron in the musical film Mean Girls.

-Rice's television credits include the Black Mirror episode "Rachel, Jack and Ashley Too" (2019), the HBO miniseries Mare of Easttown (2021), and the Apple TV+ miniseries The Last Thing He Told Me (2023).
+Rice's television credits include the Black Mirror episode "Rachel, Jack and Ashley Too" (2019), the HBO miniseries Mare of Easttown (2021), and the Apple TV series The Last Thing He Told Me (2023).

-Early and Personal Life
+Early and personal life

 Rice was named after Angourie, New South Wales, where her grandmother lived.
 Her parents are Jeremy Rice, a director, and Kate Rice, a writer.
 She was born in Sydney and then lived in Perth for five years and in Munich, Germany, for one year before moving to Melbourne.
 She attended Princes Hill Secondary College graduating in 2018, but was unable to attend the University of Melbourne due to growing success as an actress.

 She lives in Collingwood, Melbourne and is often away filming, mainly in the US.